jayrebornn/jayrebornn.github.io/_posts/2024-12-13-Sherlock-Noxious.md

 Answer: `c0cc803a6d9fb5a9082253a04dbd4cd4`

--Task 8: To test the password complexity, try recovering the password from the information found from packet capture.
+Task 8: To test the password complexity, try recovering the password from the information found from packet capture.
 This is a crucial step as this way we can find whether the attacker was able to crack this and how quickly.

 To do this we had to create a txt file with the information that we gathered and use hashcat to crack the password.
 User::Domain:ServerChallenge:NTProofStr:NTLMv2Response (Without the first 16 bytes \ 32 characters)